Skip to content

 FLOWgoesS2T – Automated, AI-based integration of voice messages in the editorial workflow of a traffic newsroom

-In the FFG-funded research project FLOWgoesS2T, researchers and developers from XEBRIS Solutions GmbH, aiconix GmbH and RISC Software GmbH worked together to analyze telephone voice messages on Austrian traffic events.
-The results of these analyses should form the basis for categorizing the calls and the semi-automated creation of traffic reports, as this currently involves considerable manual effort for editors.
+In the FFG-funded project FLOWgoesS2T, XEBRIS, aiconix, and RISC Software GmbH analyzed Austrian traffic voice messages.
+The results of these analyses should form the basis for categorizing the calls and the semi-automated creation of traffic reports.
+This is important because the task currently involves considerable manual effort for editors.

-The aim is to simplify the interaction between editors and external sources (e.g. calls from road users) by supporting innovative AI systems.
-This makes it possible to quickly identify traffic reports that are particularly relevant for broadcasting, such as wrong-way driver reports, and to set up the processing process in a scalable manner.
-From a road user’s point of view, it is also possible to transmit a voice message in the car using intuitive voice navigation without time-consuming manual interactions that distract from the traffic situation (e.g. typing in an SMS message).
-Basic tools to support these tasks do exist, at least in part, but they do not take Austrian dialects into account and are therefore hardly usable in Austria.
+The aim is to simplify the interaction between editors and external sources (e.g., calls from road users) by supporting innovative AI systems.
+In this way, traffic reports that are particularly relevant for broadcasting, such as wrong-way driver reports, can be identified more quickly.
+Moreover, the processing process can be set up in a scalable manner.
+From a road user’s point of view, it is also possible to transmit a voice message in the car using intuitive voice navigation.
+This avoids time-consuming manual interactions, such as typing in an SMS, that distract from the traffic situation.
+Basic tools to support these tasks do exist, but they do not take Austrian dialects into account and are therefore hardly usable in Austria.

 From audio to annotated text transcript

-In order to derive information from a voice call, it must first be converted from spoken to written language (text) using speech-to-text.
-Researchers at aiconix GmbH developed their own model for this transcription, adapted to the Austrian language and the traffic context.
-A particular challenge here was taking into account the many different dialects and converting them into standard German – a problem that had not yet been solved with the technologies available on the market.
+In order to derive information from a voice call, it must first be converted from spoken to written language using speech-to-text.
+Researchers at aiconix GmbH therefore developed their own model for this transcription, adapted to the Austrian language and the traffic context.
+A particular challenge here was the consideration of many different dialects and their conversion into standard German.
+This problem had not yet been solved with the technologies available on the market.

 In a second step, the transcribed text can be used to extract relevant information (see technical article on NLP).
-By combining sophisticated rule-based mechanisms and so-called transformer models (see also technical article Transformer models) – a special architecture of artificial neural networks that is particularly suitable for analyzing text data – the researchers at RISC Software GmbH developed a system for recognizing traffic-relevant text modules.
-For example, street numbers and names, the location, the direction of travel, but also more complex content such as the event (e.g. traffic jam, blocked lane, wrong-way driver, etc.) and the cause (e.g. rear-end collision with 2 cars, wildlife accident, construction work, etc.) can be automatically recognized by the AI system and marked accordingly.
+By combining sophisticated rule-based mechanisms and transformer models (see also technical article Transformer models), the researchers at RISC Software GmbH developed a system for recognizing traffic-relevant text modules.
+For example, street numbers and names, the location, the direction of travel, but also more complex content such as the event (e.g., traffic jam, blocked lane, wrong-way driver) and the cause (e.g., rear-end collision with two cars, wildlife accident, construction work) can be automatically recognized by the AI system and marked accordingly.

-To train such AI models, large amounts of data are required to teach the model what to do.
-Two public data sets with thousands of (standard) German traffic texts and associated annotations were used as a database, which were prepared for the task, standardized and adapted to the objectives of the project.
-Based on this, our own AI models were then trained, evaluated and finally tested on the transcripts of the calls.
+To train such AI models, large amounts of data are required.
+They teach the model what to do and improve performance.
+Two public data sets with thousands of German traffic texts and associated annotations were therefore used as a database.
+These were prepared for the task, standardized, and adapted to the project’s objectives.
+Based on this, the team trained its own AI models, evaluated them, and finally tested them on the transcripts of the calls.

 Innovative combination of different solutions